 - Now that the tofu has been pressed for 15 minutes, cut it into larger cubes and add to a mixing bowl.
 Add a drizzle of oil and sprinkle on corn starch.
 Mix gently.
 Place on a non-stick baking sheet1 tablespoon corn starch, 1 tablespoon oil

-- While the sweet potatoes and onions are baking, prepare the quinoa by placing 4 cups of water and two cups of quinoa in a rice cooker.
-Add 1 veggie bouillon cube and press the white rice cooking option.
-If you don't have a rice cooker, check out this post to learn how to cook it on the stove or in a pressure cooker.2 cups dry quinoa, 4 cups vegetable broth
+- While the sweet potatoes and onions are baking, prepare the quinoa by placing vegetable broth and quinoa in a rice cooker.
+Use the white rice cooking option.
+If you don't have a rice cooker, check out this post to learn how to cook quinoa on the stove or in a pressure cooker.2 cups dry quinoa, 4 cups vegetable broth

 - After the quinoa is cooked, open the lid of the rice cooker and throw the chopped kale in and shut the lid.
-The steam from the quinoa will cook the kale without having to dirty another pot
+The steam from the quinoa will cook the kale without having to dirty another pot1 bunch of kale

 - After 25 minutes, keep the sweet potatoes in the oven, but take the tofu out.

 - Place tofu in a bowl and pour ⅓ of the mixture over the tofu.
 Gently mix to make sure each piece is well coated.
 Let it marinate for 5 minutes, then pop it back on the baking sheet and into the oven for another 10 minutes.

 - After 10 minutes, take the tofu and sweet potatoes out of the oven - or when they become slightly caramelized and golden brown.